hpc-uk/build-instructions/apps/CPL-OpenFOAM-LAMMPS/build_cpl-openfoam-lammps_07Jul2023_gcc1020.md

 These instructions are for building CPL-OpenFOAM LAMMPS on ARCHER2 using the GNU compilers.

-At present, as a stepping stone to the full installation of the coupling a OpenFOAM simulation with a LAMMPS simulatino using the CPL coupler library, we first install the CPL library.
-Secondly, we install a related OpenFOAM simulation with a dummy LAMMPS simulation, namely CPL_APP_OPENFOAM.
-This is follows by the installatoin of a LAMMPS simulation with a dummy OpenFOAM simulation, namely CPL_APP_LAMMPS-DEV.
+First install the CPL library.
+Secondly, we install a related OpenFOAM simulation with a dummy MD simulation, namely CPL_APP_OPENFOAM.
+This is follows by the installatoin of a LAMMPS simulation with a dummy CFD simulation, namely CPL_APP_LAMMPS-DEV.
+Finally, we install an example of a LAMMPS simultion coupled with an OpenFOAM simulation, namely LAMMPS-OPENFOAM.

 Download CPL
 ---------------